 - Improving daily communication

 The list does not end there, as the app’s creators continuously update it with different new modules.
-The first learning module is free, but to access the rest users needs to have a subscription.
+The first learning module is free, but to access the rest users need to have a subscription.

 Still, the app has a number of other aspects that make it one of the best mental health apps.
 There is a comprehensive mood tracking tool/dairy, created with the help of the company’s in-house psychologists.
 A user can track their mood daily, selecting how they feel and pinpointing activities, people, and places that influence their mood and well-being.